 The Blavatsky Trust was founded on the 15th November 1974 by Geoffrey Farthing, Christmas Humphreys and Graham Nicholas with the following principal object:

-The object of the Trust reflects the second and third objects of the Theosophical Society (go to the objects) but the Trust operates as a separately constitued organisation to that of Theosophical Society and the English section - The Theosophical Society in England.
+The object of the Trust reflects the second and third objects of the Theosophical Society (See - About the Theosophical Society) but the Trust operates as a separately constitued organisation to that of Theosophical Society and the English section - The Theosophical Society in England.
 An address of the Trust is, however, that of the Theosophical Society in England at 50 Gloucester Place, London, W1U 8EA.
 The Trust is a public charity and depends for its activities on donations.
 Unlike the Theosophical Society, it does not have a membership, as such, with subscribing members.
 Being a registered charity the Trust enjoys tax exemption on Gift Aid sums donated, and legacies.

 One of the main activities of the Trust is 'to let it be known that such a thing as theosophy exists' and to this end the Trust has funded the publishing of a number of books, a series of four video films (go to details) , and this Web site.
 The Trust, until recently, helped finance a successful MA course in Western Esotericism at the University of Exeter and is presently actively seeking to support a similar provision at a leading European institution (details of which should be available in late 2016).
 Additionally, the Trust assists in the funding of a number of theosophical Lectures, Seminars and Events in England.
 In the matter of initiatives to propagate the message, the importance of the very high nature of Theosophy has always to be borne in mind.
 Any attempt to popularize it must be judiciously done to ensure that the image of Theosophy itself is not impaired.